1904 U.S. National Championships (tennis)

-List of champions of the 1904 U.S. National Championships tennis tournament (now known as the US Open).
-The men's tournament was held from 21 August to 31 August on the outdoor grass courts at the Newport Casino in Newport, Rhode Island.
-The women's tournament was held from 21 June to 25 June on the outdoor grass courts at the Philadelphia Cricket Club in Philadelphia, Pennsylvania.
+The 1904 U.S. National Championships (now known as the US Open) was a tennis tournament that took place in June and August of 1904.
+The women's tournament was held from June 21 to June 25 on the outdoor grass courts at the Philadelphia Cricket Club in Philadelphia, Pennsylvania.
+The men's tournament was held from August 21 to August 31 on the outdoor grass courts at the Newport Casino in Newport, Rhode Island.
 It was the 24th U.S. National Championships and the second Grand Slam tournament of the year.